Sahil-Sharma-23/supa-next-shad-auth/README.md

 npx create-next-app my-app -e https://github.com/Sahil-Sharma-23/supa-next-shad-auth
 ```

+2. Initialize a project in Supabase.
+[See it how!](https://supabase.com/dashboard)

+3. Rename `.env.local.example` file to `.env.local` and add the `SUPABASE_URL` & `SUPABASE_ANON_KEY` generated after creating project in Supabase.

-Once the project and the dependencies are finished installing, you can navigate to that directory and start up the development server with:
+4. Once the project is setup and the dependencies are finished installing, you can navigate to that directory and start up the development server with:

 ```
 yarn dev